-The Clocktower is designed to support large format analogue practice in black and white film, wet plate collodion and platinum printing, as well as provide a forum for discussion, discovery and exchange of ideas; a place to show and talk about photography.
+The Clocktower was designed to support large format analogue practice in black and white film, wet plate collodion and platinum printing, as well as provide a forum for discussion, discovery and exchange of ideas; a place to show and talk about photography.

-Recording the first few months at The Clocktower, these images ( from a mobile phone camera ) capture the moments between taking the keys from the landlord to running the first wet plate collodion workshop at our new space.
+Recording the first few months at The Clocktower, these images ( from a mobile phone camera ) capture the moments between taking the keys from the landlord to running the first wet plate collodion workshop at the new space.

 Professor John Blakemore

 Professor Paul Hill MBE